 Policy actions 2 of 4

-Pre-recording of evidence by witnesses
+Pre-recording witness evidence

 The exception to this is if it is shown that this would significantly prejudice the interests of justice in the individual case.